queerviolet/spark/README.md

 # Hot loading

-Hot loading is enabled, and the react-hot-loader plugins are applied.
+Hot module replacement is enabled, and the react-hot-loader plugins are applied.

 Your React components will update in place after you save them, without losing their state.